jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 #### 3.1.3.1.
 Understand

 - **Identify the problem:** "What is the challenge learners face, and how can I help them meet it?"
-(I assume she means for this questin to be posed at the strategic level)
+(I assume she means for this question to be posed at the strategic level)
 - **Analyze the scenario** in terms of "learner, content, context and educator"

 #### 3.1.3.2.
 Structure